Ezekiel 38 – The Defeat of Gog and Defense of Israel

 ii.
 The reader may weigh such possibilities for himself or herself, with the understanding that political and military circumstances constantly change.
 Yet despite whatever human motivation may be present, the ultimate reason is that God said He would compel Gog to come against Israel.

 b.
-With all your army, horses, and horsemen, all splendidly clothed: Ezekiel described the army with the terms that made sense to him and most of human history.
+With all your army, horses, and horsemen, all splendidly clothed: Ezekiel described the army with the terms that made sense to him and were relevant to most of human history.
 This was a large, fast, well-equipped army, ready for conquest.

 i.
 “Here the prophet saw the final manifestation of antagonism to Jehovah and His people.
 He saw it gathering itself in terrific force, the mightiest alliance that had ever acted against Israel.”
 (Morgan)

 ii.
 “These verses create the impression that Gog is an imperial power with vast military resources.”
 (Block)